-How to watch the Peanuts Halloween special for free
+How to watch the Peanuts Halloween special on a range of devices

-Once you have the application installed and running, look around for It’s the Great Pumpkin, Charlie Brown.
-(Here’s a direct link.)
+Once you have the application installed and running, look around for It’s the Great Pumpkin, Charlie Brown (direct link).

-Apple produced a version of the Apple TV application for a wide range of streaming devices.
-That includes smart TVs, too.
+But Apple made sure there’s a version of the Apple TV application for a wide range of streaming devices.
+That includes smart TVs too.